stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

    * Compare baseline and TU conditions along these metrics.
    * Check whether lower `DeltaS_oversight(m)` under the TU condition coincides with reduced serious failures and better use of human oversight capacity.

-### 7.4 60-second reproduction protocol
+### 7.4 60 second reproduction protocol

 A minimal protocol to let external users experience the impact of Q124 style encoding in an AI system.

-* Baseline setup
+Baseline setup:

-  * Prompt: ask the AI system to propose an oversight plan for a future model that is much stronger than current systems, using only vague notions of “more red teaming” and “more human feedback”.
+* Prompt: ask the AI system to propose an oversight plan for a future model that is much stronger than current systems, using only vague notions of more red teaming and more human feedback.
 * Observation: note whether the plan says anything precise about coverage gaps, human load, or distribution shift.

-* TU encoded setup
+TU encoded setup:

 * Prompt: ask the AI system the same question, but explicitly instruct it to structure the answer around:

   * detection gap,
   * oversight load and saturation,
   * distribution shift and blind spots,
   * and to propose mechanisms that keep `DeltaS_oversight` in a low band.
 * Observation: note whether the plan now includes concrete strategies to manage evaluation libraries, escalate risky tasks, and protect human attention.

-* Comparison metric
+Comparison metric:

 * Use a simple rubric to rate structure, explicit treatment of coverage and blind spots, and the clarity of tradeoffs between safety and human resource limits in both answers.

-* What to log
+What to log:

 * The prompts, full responses, and any tension related scalars produced by auxiliary modules.
 * This allows later inspection and comparison across conditions without exposing internal TU generative rules.

 ---